-Daniel Lubetzky is a social entrepreneur, the CEO and founder of KIND Healthy Snacks and the KIND Movement.
+Daniel Lubetzky is a social entrepreneur, the CEO, and the founder of KIND Healthy Snacks and the KIND Movement.
 He is the founder of PeaceWorks and OneVoice and co-founder of the apparel company Maiyet.

 The book is actually about the KIND corporation’s history and mission.
-Lubetzky takes a straightforward approach to learning how to run a rewarding business you are passionate about.
-The message in this book is to be kind to yourself, kind to others, and to stay focused on your passion.
+Lubetzky takes a straightforward approach to learn how to run a rewarding business you are passionate about.
+The message in this book is to be kind to yourself, kind to others, and stay focused on your passion.

 This is one of the nonprofit books that will inspire you and motivate you to keep working for the mission of your nonprofit!

 “I’m conscious of my role as KIND’s founder and CEO and my responsibility to hold myself to the highest possible standard of ethics and human behavior.”